-Virtual Reality (VR) aims to create "immersive, interactive, and imaginative" simulations for the user through visual, haptic, and auditory output [1, 2].
+Virtual Reality (VR) aims to create "immersive, interactive, and imaginative" simulations for the user through visual, haptic, and auditory output (Larin, 2021; Mekni, 2010).
 It is produced by a computer system that emulates realistic scenes to provide convenience for users to experience the virtual world.
 As an emerging human-computer interaction technology, VR uses several systems including voice input/output, motion sensing, network communication, computer graphics, and wide-angle stereo display systems.
-The applications of VR are gradually expanding, including but not limited to entertainment, education, healthcare, and military [3].
-VR headsets have existed since the 1960s, one of the first devices that could be considered VR Head-mounted Display (HMD) was presented by [4].
-Commercial applications of VR can be dated back to 1980s [5], where we can also find steps towards VR social applications such as VPL's Reality Built for Two [6, 7].
-Affordable VR equipment is fairly recent to the consumer market [8], a headset with fullyembodied VR capabilities-the Oculus Rift Development

-Kit 1-became available in 2013 and its consumer version was released in 2016 [9].
-The VR market has been growing ever since, with revenues projected to grow from \$12B to a \$100B in the next five years [10].
+The applications of VR are gradually expanding, including but not limited to entertainment, education, healthcare, and military (Zhang et al., 2020).
+VR headsets have existed since the 1960s and one of the first devices that could be considered VR Head-mounted Display (HMD) was presented by Sutherland (1968).
+Commercial applications of VR can be dated back to 1980s (Lanier, 2017), where we can also find steps towards VR social applications such as VPL's Reality Built for Two (Blanchard et al., 1990a,b).
+Affordable VR equipment is fairly recent to the consumer market (Sala, 2021), a headset with fully-embodied VR capabilities the Oculus Rift Development Kit 1became available in 2013 and its consumer version was released in 2016 (Oculus VR, 2015).
+The VR market has been growing ever since, with revenues projected to grow from \$12B to a \$100B in the next five years (Merel, 2017).